jonnybarnes/jonnybarnes.uk/readme.md

 Now we need to edit some config values.
 In `config/app.php` edit `name`, and in `config/syndication.php` edit it to the appropriate values or set targets to `null`.

 Now point your server to `publix/index.php` and viola.
-Essetnally this is a Laravel app so debugging things shouldn’t be too hard.
+Essentially this is a Laravel app so debugging things shouldn’t be too hard.